hackforla/not-today/lit-review/readme.md

-# This folder is for studies about chronic suicidal ideation.
+# This folder is for literature related to the project.

-## Index/Descriptions
+## Index/Descriptions - Chronic Suicidal Ideation

 ### `This one is required reading to really understand the phenonmenon:`<br>
 ### [Chronic suicidal thoughts and implicit memory: hypothesis and practical implications](https://github.com/hackforla/not-today/blob/master/lit-review/chronic%20suicidal%20ideation%20and%20implicit%20memory%20paper.pdf)<br>